cysouw/diathesis/text/c01_introduction.md

 c. ^* Es ist bekannt, dass ich morgen kaufen will ein Haus.
 :::

-Constructions with *zu* and infinitive are sometimes coherent, e.g. [@next] with finite verb *gibt*, and sometimes non-coherent, e.g. [@nnext] with finite verb *hofft*.
+Constructions with *zu* and infinitive are sometimes coherent, e.g. [@next] with the finite verb *geben* 'to give', and sometimes non-coherent, e.g. [@nnext] with the finite verb *behaupten* 'to claim'.
 The coherent construction in [@next a] is thus monoclausal, while the non-coherent construction in [@nnext a] consists of two clauses.

 ::: ex
 a.
 Der Protest gibt ihr zu denken.